 - Eat a small bedtime snack.

-- Use black out curtains or sleep mask to avoid awakening due to sunlight.
+- Use blackout curtains or sleep masks to avoid awakening due to sunlight.

 - Use earplugs or white noise machines to drown out disturbing sounds.

 - Limit artificial light by avoiding electronics like iPads, cell phones and televisions at bedtime, which might overstimulate you.

 - Make your bed comfortable with a good mattress and pillow.